 Note: Links with green underlines are shopping links and will open in a new window

-Slobber straps are pieces of leather that attach reins to a bit (see photos below).
+Slobber straps are pieces of leather that attach reins to a bit (see photo below).
 They generally serve three purposes:

 - Slobber straps can take a lot of everyday wear and tear off of expensive reins.
 For example, if a horse takes a drink while wearing reins with slobber straps, the slobber straps will help keep the reins out of the water.
 They are designed to be easily removed and replaced.

 - Some reins can be very lightweight.
-Lightweight reins, when picked up on and released by a rider, may be so light that the horse can have trouble feeling the differences.
-Slobber straps can add enough weight to the end of the reins that the horse can more easily feel communication through the reins from the rider.
+Lightweight reins, when picked up on and released by a rider, may be so light that both horse and rider don't get a good "feel" through them.
+Slobber straps can add enough weight that both horse and rider can more easily feel communication through the reins.